Monitor initiatives and manage resources

 - Tips for managing projects and workloads

-Project managers and leaders need easy access to reporting, status updates, and team staffing to ensure work is on track and to make informed planning decisions.
-They can rely on real-time Portfolios with Dashboard and Workload insights to source all this information in one place.
+Project managers and leaders need easy access to reporting, status updates, and the team's resource management plan to ensure work is on track and to make informed planning decisions.
+They can rely on real-time portfolios with dashboard and workload insights to source all this information in one place.